vz777/docs/docs/api.md

 ---
 title: API
+sidebar_position: 12
 ---

-Coming soon, we are completly rewamping our API, it will be based OpenApi specification and the ApiPlatform library.
+Coming soon, we are completely revamping our API, it will be based OpenApi specification and the ApiPlatform library.